 There are so many applications for this passage (I direct you to the paper’s link below for the ones I’ve found).
 One of the most prominent is that though Christians do struggle with sin, the struggle is simply not described in Romans 7.
 Romans 7 looks at sin from the perspective of slavery and defeat.
 This is not the Christian perspective on sin.

 So there you have a couple very brief reasons I’ve changed my mind on one of the most controversial sections of Scripture.
-If you’re curious and/or have a free half-hour, you can read the whole paper for more of my thought process.
+If you’re curious and/or have a free half-hour, you can read the whole paper.